Buying Guide

 Budget Considerations

-Mattress prices vary widely.
-A quality memory foam mattress can range from $600 to $1,500 for a queen size, while hybrids typically run $800 to $2,000.
-Premium options from legacy brands can exceed $3,000.
-The direct-to-consumer model (brands selling online without retail markup) has made high-quality mattresses significantly more affordable.
+Prices vary wildly.
+A quality memory foam mattress runs $600 to $1,500 for a queen.
+Hybrids run $800 to $2,000.
+Legacy brands can charge $3,000 or more.
+The direct-to-consumer model, brands selling online without retail markup, has made high-quality mattresses much more affordable.
+That is where most of the value is right now.

 Trials and Returns